We appreciate that COVID-19 may have an impact on your dental treatment. We are working hard to minimise that impact as

-Even before the pandemic, primary dental care had excellent standards in cross-infection control and hygiene and we continue to apply these high standards of protection.
+Before the pandemic, primary dental care had excellent standards in cross-infection control and hygiene and we continue to apply these high standards of protection.

 We will continue to apply protocols recommended by the Welsh and UK health authorities and other professional bodies to maintain the safety of our staff and team as far as possible.